-The table on the right represents Georgia Transmission's regulatory assets and liabilities as of December 31, 2022, and 2021.
+The table on the right represents Georgia Transmission's regulatory assets and liabilities as of December 31, 2023 and 2022.
 Georgia Transmission is subject to the provisions of Accounting for the Effects of Certain Types of Regulation.
 Regulatory assets represent probable future expenses that are expected to be recoverable by Georgia Transmission from the Member Systems, Oglethorpe and third parties through the ratemaking process.
 Regulatory liabilities represent probable future revenues associated with amounts to be credited to the Member Systems, Oglethorpe and third parties through the ratemaking process.
-Regulatory assets include unamortized losses on reacquired debt, unamortized and unrealized losses on interest rate hedges, accruals for paid time off (PTO), and unobligated FEMA assistance.
-Regulatory liabilities include unamortized gains on reacquired debt and unamortized gains on interest rate hedges.
+Regulatory assets include unamortized losses on reacquired debt, unamortized and unrealized losses on interest rate hedges, accruals for paid time off (PTO) and unobligated

-(dollars in thousands) 12/31/22 12/31/21
+(dollars in thousands) 12/31/23 12/31/22

 Regulatory assets:

-Unamortized loss - reacquired debt \$13,261 \$14,229
+Unamortized loss - reacquired debt \$12,292 \$13,261

-Loss on interest rate hedges, being amortized 16,135 17,034
+Loss on interest rate hedges, being amortized 15,261 16,135

-PTO accrual 4,619 4,865
+PTO accrual 5,148 4,619

 Unobligated FEMA assistance 294 294

-Total assets \$34,309 \$36,422
+Total assets \$32,995 \$34,309

 Regulatory liabilities:

+Deferred revenue 9,962 -

-Gain on interest rate hedges, being amortized 1,871 2,094
+Gain on interest rate hedges, being amortized 1,664 1,871

-Total liabilities \$ 1,871 \$ 2,094
+Total liabilities \$ 11,626 \$ 1,871